jinlab-washu/Jin-lab.manual/downstream_variant_analysis/plot_reads.md

     Once in your new window run: `srun --pty --mem=8G -p interactive bash`

     Wait for the node to start.
-Then run the follwing line:

-        cat samples.txt | while read sample; do cat pos.txt | while read chr pos; do plotReads $chr:$pos $sample;done; done

 4. Create image plots at every position in pos.txt for every sample in samples.txt (Good for checking false positives based on sequence context).